bestdjinvizag/JEW-Website/project_documentation.md

 # Comprehensive Frontend Project Documentation

 ## 1. Project Structure
 The project follows a standard static website structure with separated assets.
-The current codebase appears to be based on the "Zeit Media" template but customized for "Best DJ in Vizag".
+The current codebase appears to be customized for "Best DJ in Vizag".

 ```text
 /